MicrosoftDocs/powerapps-docs/powerapps-docs/maker/monitor-modelapps.md

 ---
 # Debug a model-driven app with Live monitor

 Live monitor can help you debug and diagnose problems and help you build faster, more reliable apps.
 Live monitor provides a deep view into how an app runs by providing a log of all key activities in your app as the app runs.
 You can also collaboratively debug a published model-driven app with a support engineer or debug issues of another user's session.
-For more information on how to collaboratively debug a published model-driven app, go to [Collaborative troubleshooting using Monitor](monitor-collaborative-debugging.md).
+For more information on how to collaboratively debug a published model-driven app, go to [Collaborative troubleshooting using Live monitor](monitor-collaborative-debugging.md).

 > [!IMPORTANT]
 > Live monitor for model-driven app requires the client version of your model-driven app to be 1.4.5973-2307.2 or later.

 For more information about when you should monitor an app, see [Monitor overview](monitor-overview.md).
-To run Live monitor with a canvas app, see [Debugging canvas apps with Monitor](monitor-canvasapps.md).
+To run Live monitor with a canvas app, see [Debugging canvas apps with Live monitor](monitor-canvasapps.md).

 ## Use Live monitor to diagnose a model-driven app